 What you can expect:

-- Increased noise and vibration due to saw cutting, sheet pile installation, fieldwork investigations and the use of large equipment.
+- Increased noise and vibration due to pile installation.

-- The multi-use path on the west side of the viaduct will be open, with detours around intersection work as necessary.
+- The multi-use path on the west side of the viaduct will be open, with detours around intersection work as needed.

 - Trucks and oversized vehicles moving equipment and materials.